CExA-project/CExA-project.github.io/content/news/2024-10-16-Fourth-Kokkos-tea-time/index.md

 ---
-title: "June 19th 2024: third Kokkos tea-time"
+title: "October 16th 2024: fourth Kokkos tea-time"
-subtitle: "Kokkos MPI Interop for all"
+subtitle: "LAMMPS and SPARTA: Performance Portability of Particle Methods Through Kokkos"
-date: 2024-06-04
+date: 2024-10-16
 links:
-- icon_pack: fas
+#- icon_pack: fas
-  name: 'Get the slides'
+#  name: 'Get the slides'
-  icon: file-pdf
+#  icon: file-pdf
-  url: '2024-06-19-Third-Kokkos-tea-time-slides.pdf'
+#  url: '2024-06-19-Third-Kokkos-tea-time-slides.pdf'
-  cta_new_tab: true
+#  cta_new_tab: true
 ---

 {{< cta cta_text="Register to be notified about future events" cta_link="https://lists.cexa-project.org/sympa/subscribe/network" >}}

-CExA organizes its third international **Kokkos tea-time** on Wednesday, June the 19th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
+CExA organizes its third international **Kokkos tea-time** on Wednesday, October the 16th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
 It can be followed on [Zoom](https://cnrs.zoom.us/j/97834891802?pwd=NXhzd2paY051S3dQekVQVllvTW5MUT09), by [phone]({{< ref "#by-phone" >}}), from [a visio room]({{< ref "#from-a-visio-room" >}}) or from the [Mandelbrot room in the Digiteo Saclay building, France]({{< ref "#come-to-the-mandelbrot-room" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Cédric Chevalier will animate a discussion around the theme: "Kokkos MPI Interop for all"

-{{% cta cta_text="Get the slides" cta_link="2024-06-19-Third-Kokkos-tea-time-slides.pdf" cta_new_tab="true" %}}

-## Kokkos MPI Interop for all

-We will present a new effort to provide a standard wrapper library to ease the use of MPI in Kokkos applications.
-We will describe the main short-term and long-term goals and give an overview of the code development.
-We also want to collect your use cases to ensure this new library will fit the needs of the various Kokkos or soon-to-be Kokkos applications.
+Stan Moore will give a talk on "LAMMPS and SPARTA: Performance Portability of Particle Methods Through Kokkos"

+Stan Moore is a computational scientist at Sandia National Laboratories specializing in particle-based simulation methods such as molecular dynamics and direct simulation Monte-Carlo.
+He is a software developer of the LAMMPS and SPARTA codes, and his research currently focuses on extending particle-based codes to use Sandia's Kokkos performance portability library to run efficiently on next-generation supercomputing platforms at extreme scale.
+He has been at Sandia for 12 years and is a Principal Member of Technical Staff.
+Stan earned a PhD in chemical engineering from Brigham Young University, where his research focused on developing a new method to predict chemical potential using molecular simulations.

+## LAMMPS and SPARTA: Performance Portability of Particle Methods Through Kokkos

+WThe LAMMPS molecular dynamics code and the SPARTA direct simulation Monte Carlo code have been ported to use Kokkos performance portability abstractions.
+Both LAMMPS and SPARTA existed for several years before adding Kokkos, and the challenges and method of porting legacy codes will be discussed.
+During DOE's Exascale Computing Project, Kokkos enabled several significant LAMMPS and SPARTA production simulations on some of the world's largest supercomputers, including OLCF Summit and the first exascale machine: OLCF Frontier.
+LAMMPS and SPARTA are also being prepared and tuned to run on the ALCF Aurora and the upcoming NNSA ATS-4 El Capitan.
+Benchmarking data for several different GPU hardware highlights performance portability achieved through Kokkos.
+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC., a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.

 ## Contribute